ambuj071/fsnd_newsdata_log_analysis/README.md

 psql -d news -f newsdata.sql

 ## How to Run
-clone the repository in the vagrant folder and then from inside the repository give the following command- python solution.py
+Clone the current repository in the vagrant folder and then from inside the repository give the following command-

+python solution.py

 Sample result is shown in results.txt file